Eglinton, County Londonderry

-Eglinton (formerly known as Muff) is a village in County Londonderry, Northern Ireland.
+Eglinton is a village in County Londonderry, Northern Ireland.
 It lies 5.5 mi east-north-east of Derry, to which it serves as a sleeper village, and 9.5 mi west-south-west of Limavady.
-Eglinton had a population of 3,679 people in the 2011 Census, an increase of 16% on the 2001 Census population of 3,165.
-It lies within Derry and Strabane district.
+It resides within Derry and Strabane district.
 The City of Derry Airport, also known as Eglinton Aerodrome and formerly as Londonderry Eglinton Airport, lies a short distance from the village.

 Eglinton still has an elegant church, former market house, trees around a green and four oaks which started life in Windsor Great Park.
 The River Muff flows through the village with the afforested Muff Glen being situated just south of the village.
 At an embankment of Lough Foyle, birdwatchers can find the feeding ground of many seabirds and waders on the mud flats at low tide.